The Albino Treasure Coast strain has a nebulous history — most people aren’t certain where it came from or who developed it — but it’s here to stay.

 As their name suggests, Albino Treasure Coast shrooms are closely related to their parent strain, Treasure Coast shrooms.
-The albino version of this popular strain was developed using a technique called tissue isolation.
+The albino version of this famous strain was developed using a technique called tissue isolation.
 Genetic samples were isolated in a petri dish until the albino genetics were isolated.
-It was then grown through several generations to strengthen the genetic lineage of the strain — thus maintaining the albino traits from one generation to the next.
+It was then grown through several generations to strengthen the strain’s genetic lineage — thus maintaining the albino traits from one generation to the next.

-The strain is believed to have been nearly lost, but a local shroom grower in British Columbia procured a sample of the original and sold it to Sporeslab, one of the premier shroom spore vendors in Canada (ships worldwide).
+The strain is believed to have been nearly lost.
+Still, a local shroom grower in British Columbia procured a sample of the original and sold it to Sporeslab, one of the premier shroom spore vendors in Canada (ships worldwide).

-It’s important to note that the Albino Treasure Coast strain isn’t a true albino strain and instead is considered to have leucism, which is characterized by a reduction in pigmentation rather than a total lack of pigment.
+It’s important to note that the Albino Treasure Coast strain isn’t a true albino strain.
+Instead, it is considered to have leucism, which is characterized by a reduction in pigmentation rather than a total lack of pigment.